Paavalen/ROBO2-Gopigo3-Maze-solver/README.md

 The robot should now start solving the maze autonomously.

-If the launch file donnot works, open three other terminals and run these commands on each.
+If the launch file does not work, open three other terminals and run these commands on each.

 Terminal 1